See the price

 Marketplace fees and commissions

-On the other hand, Etsy charges a listing fee of $0.20 for each item and requires listing renewal every four months.
+On the other hand, Etsy charges $ 0.20 for each item and requires listing renewal every four months.
 Understanding fee structures and how they affect profitability is crucial for optimising your online sales strategy.

 Competition and saturation